aurelia/aurelia/docs/user-docs/getting-started/components/local-templates.md

 {% endtab %}
 {% endtabs %}

 * A local template always needs to be defined directly under the root element.
-The following example will cause (jit) compilation error.
+The following example will cause a (jit) compilation error.

 {% tabs %}
 {% tab title="invalid-example1.html" %}